ROCm/rocBLAS/docs/API_Reference_Guide.rst

 Atomic Operations
 ^^^^^^^^^^^^^^^^^

-Some functions within the rocBLAS library such as gemv, hemv, symv, trsv, trsm, and gemm may use atomic operations to increase performance.
+Some functions within the rocBLAS library such as gemv, symv, trsv, trsm, and gemm may use atomic operations to increase performance.
 By using atomics, functions may not give bit-wise reproducible results.
 Differences between multiple runs should not be significant and will remain accurate, but if users require identical results across multiple runs, atomics should be turned off.
 See :any:`rocblas_atomics_mode`, :any:`rocblas_set_atomics_mode`, and :any:`rocblas_get_atomics_mode`.